emilarista/nautobot-fetch/Nautobot Modelling Conventions.md

 ### 15.1.1 Yaml Connection Naming

+The naming of endpoint connections determine the port descriptions in the rendered configuration.
 The naming of endpoint connections in the resulting yaml files (rendered AVD data model) will use the following priority order:

 1. If the interface is connected to another device interface in nautobot, the connected device and interface will be used for the connection name in the resulting yaml files (rendered AVD data model).
-2. If the interface is not connected to another device in nautobot, the interface label will be used to construct the connection name.
+2. If the interface is not connected to another device in nautobot, the interface description or label will be used to construct the connection name.
 Be aware that connection names MUST be unique.
 3. If none of the above options are used, the connection name will simply be constructed from the leaf name and the leaf interface name in order to have a unique connection name.

 ## 15.2 L2 Dual-homed Non-MLAG Connection